Northern Ireland Equality and Diversity Gala & Awards 2020

 Best Gender Initiative (Sponsored by AIB)

 • A&L Goodbody

 NEW CATEGORY!
 Best First Initiative (Sponsored by Sensata Technologies)

 NEW CATEGORY!
 Best Age Initiative (Sponsored by DWF (NI) LLP)

 • Mid & East Antrim Agewell Partnership

-Individual Diversity Champion (Sponsored by CIPD) - Winner announced on Friday 25 September 2020
+Individual Diversity Champion (Sponsored by CIPD)

 • Adriana Morvaiova (Sensata Technologies)